Why I Became a Calvinist

 heb 6:9 But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.

-Another argument for falling away is Jesus parable of the sower, where Jesus divides people into four groups:
+Another argument against falling away is Jesus' parable of the sower, where Jesus divides people into four groups and describes some who fall away:

 1. those who reject the word outright,